Nathaniel392/HammerOfTheScotsBayesian/README.md

 Ross is invalid
 scottish king coronation
-grant was outputted as normal attacker - something wrong in general, was not treated as reserve but also not treated as normal attacker (just not showing up)
+grant was outputted as normal attacker - something wrong in general, was not treated as reserve but also not treated as normal attacker (just not showing up) everything outputting odd amount in pillaging options (because of method of adding to pssible list, make sure it's not already in there before adding it)

+ready for computer move? input

+three_execution - check to see if it actually executes 3 times